ualsg/ualsg.netlify.app/content/authors/koichi/_index.md

 - Research Staff and Doctoral Researchers
 ---

+Koichi is a PhD researcher at our group.
-Koichi is pursuing a master's degree in urban planning at the NUS School of Design and Environment.
+He holds a master's degree in urban planning from the NUS School of Design and Environment.
-His working experience includes a research internship in data analytics at the World Bank.
+His working experience includes a consulting job in data analytics at the World Bank.
 At our research group, Koichi is involved in investigating the applications of emerging data sources for urban planning.